Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 <!-- END SNIPPET -->

 It is also possible to uninstrument the Azure AI Inferencing API by using the uninstrument call.
-After this call, the LLM traces will no longer be emitted by the Azure AI Inferencing API until instrument is called again.
+After this call, the traces will no longer be emitted by the Azure AI Inferencing API until instrument is called again.

 <!-- SNIPPET:sample_chat_completions_with_tracing.uninstrument_inferencing -->